jcolag/Phauxfiles/README.md

 If an output file is specified, _Phauxfiles_ overwrites it with the output.
 If none is specified, it prints the output to `stdout`.

 There is a sample CSS file in the folder referenced by the HTML output, so the resulting output can be opened in a web browser directly.
+In "server mode," the CSS file will be served out of the current directory.
+Files are "white-listed," so there is no security concern unless you edit `format.css` to include information that should be secure.

 Please note that there appears to be a conflict between `getopts` and execution via `cargo run`.